Australia's jobless rate slips, but youth face tough times

 Higher welfare dependency, significant loss to economy and social issues are some of the side effects of high and rising youth unemployment, Sherwood added.

-Jimesh Lakhani, who is studying for a Masters degree in accounting from the University of Woolongong in Sydney, concurs with Sherwood.
+Jemish Lakhani, who is studying for a Masters degree in accounting from the University of Wollongong in Sydney, concurs with Sherwood.

 “Everyday I fear if I’d ever find a job.
 I have zero experience in accounting,” says Lakhani who will graduate next year.